 A performance review, also known as a performance appraisal or employee evaluation, is a kind of assessment where an employee's job performance is evaluated.
-They're usually conducted at specific moments throughout the year; often quarterly, bi-annually, or annually 📅
+They're usually conducted at specific times throughout the year; often quarterly, bi-annually, or annually. 📅

 Employee performance reviews vary depending on the position, company, industry, and specific focus of the review, but often include the following:

 - Basic information such as the employee's name, department, and position.
 This section also includes information on the reviewer(s) and the date.

 - Employee goal setting and objectives.
 Here, employees are often asked about their progress on any goals they were working towards that given period.
 Self-assessment is often requested here.

 - Overall performance evaluation.
 This can be done in many different ways, but it usually focuses on a few positives and negatives of an employee's performance.
 Some companies use rating systems, feedback grids, self-evaluation, and peer review templates.